gearsdigital/enhanced-toolbar-link-dialog/README.md

 <details>
 <summary><b>Can I use this plugin with Kirby Blocks?</b></summary>
-<p>Since version 3.0.0, <a href="https://getkirby.com/docs/reference/panel/fields/blocks">Blocks</a> are supported,
-and it works with default textareas as well.</p>
+<p>Starting from version 3.0.0, <a href="https://getkirby.com/docs/reference/panel/fields/blocks">Blocks</a> are supported, and it also works seamlessly with default textareas.</p>
 </details>

 <details>